PowerShell/PowerShell/demos/Raspberry-Pi/README.md

 ~/powershell/powershell
 ```

-Note that until arm32 is fully supported by coreclr, it's not supported by PowerShell Core.
+Note that until arm32 is fully supported by CoreClr, it's not supported by PowerShell Core.